 10 great reasons to adopt an adult dog.

-It’s a struggle to find homes for adult dogs and cats (six months and older).
+Getting adult dogs adopted is a challenge.
 People are afraid that they won’t fit into their home or family, get on with existing pets, or behave as they want them to.
 There is a misconception that you have to raise pets from a very young age or it will be a disaster.
-But, although in some cases this can be true, in most cases there is no reason why you shouldn’t adopt an adult dog – and many reasons why you should!
+But in most cases there is no reason why you shouldn’t adopt an adult dog – and many reasons why you should!

 Here’s why adopting an adult dog is a great idea: